Green Door: Jim Lowe version

 The song was first recorded by Jim Lowe, whose version reached number one on the US pop chart.
 The lyrics describe the allure of a mysterious private club with a green door, behind which "a happy crowd" play piano, smoke and "laugh a lot", and inside which the singer is not allowed.
 "Green Door" was backed by the orchestra of songwriter Davie, with Davie also playing piano, and by the vocal group the High Fives.
 The track was arranged by Davie, who added thumbtacks to the hammers of his piano and sped up the tape to give a honky-tonk sound.
-Released by Dot Records, the single reached #1 on the Billboard charts for one week on November 17, 1956, replacing "Love Me Tender" by Elvis Presley.
-Outside the US, Lowe's version reached #8 on the charts, in the United Kingdom.
+Released by Dot Records, the single reached No. 1 on the Billboard charts for one week on November 17, 1956, replacing "Love Me Tender" by Elvis Presley.
+Outside the US, Lowe's version reached No. 8 on the charts in the United Kingdom.

 Charts

 Lyrics

 The singer cannot get any sleep each evening, due to the sound of the music coming from a private club, or possibly the singer is a G-man attempting to infiltrate the club.
 He tries to gain entry by knocking once on the green door, telling the person behind the door that he has been there before, only to have the door slammed immediately ("hospitality's thin there").
 Then, through the keyhole, he says the possible secret password, "Joe sent me" (the password for Hernando's Hideaway), which only results in laughter as he is again denied admission to the club.